 What Are Polyphenols?

-Let’s now take a look at the 10 polyphenol-rich foods you should start eating more of.
+Let’s now take a look at the 10 best polyphenol foods you should start eating more of and what they can do for your health.

 1. Berries (1,700 mg per 100 g)

-Berries are high in polyphenols, which make them the perfect snack to munch on or an ideal addition to your cereal or fruit shake.
+Berries are some of the best polyphenol-rich foods you can eat, which make them the perfect snack to munch on or an ideal addition to your cereal or fruit shake.

 Which berries should you stock up on?